-In today’s healthcare environment, there is an overwhelming need to demonstrate the value and return on investment of implementing a new technology system.
+In today’s healthcare environment, there is an overwhelming need to demonstrate the value and return on investment of implementing incident reporting software.
 When used correctly, healthcare technology has the potential to greatly improve patient outcomes and decrease costs, particularly in the area of patient safety.

 For risk managers, it is no longer enough to react to adverse clinical incidents—instead, it is becoming increasingly important to proactively avoid risk.

 Incident reporting software is a significant focus of these risk management efforts, not only for the benefit of patients, but also for the financial difference it can make to an organization.
 (1) However, identifying a viable incident reporting system is only half the battle.
 You could do hours of research and find the perfect software… only to have your momentum halted when it comes to getting the budget approved.